-In Step 1, you must create the list of slides to be included on your Slide Show by importing .bmp, .jpg and .gif slide image files available from your system.
-Importing files is easy with Media Maker.
+In Step 1, you must create the list of slides to be included on your Slideshow by importing .bmp, .jpg and .gif slide image files available from your system.
+Importing files is easy with NTI Media Maker 9.
 Once you have all the slides included in your Slide Track List you must set the Playing Time from the Slide Properties dialog for each slide on your list.
-Other editing functions are similar as those found on the VCD/SVCD layouts.
-Once you have created and saved your Slide Track List then click the Step 2 button to move to the background audio portion of the Slide Show CD layout.
+Other editing functions are similar as those found on the VCD/DVD layouts.
+Once you have created and saved your Slide Track List then click the Step 2 button to move to the background audio portion of the Slideshow CD layout.

-Step 2 - Prepare the Background Audio List

-Preparing the Background Audio List
+Step 2 - Prepare the Background Audio List Preparing the Background Audio List multiple audio files that will be used to synchronize the display of all slide images contained in the Slide Track List.

-To prepare the background audio portion (Audio CD part), you need to switch to the Background Audio List view of the Slide Show CD Layout.
+To prepare the background audio portion (Audio CD part), you need to switch to the Background Audio List view of the Slideshow CD Layout.

-To add background audio to your Slide Show CD, simply add your favorite audio files to the Background Audio list.
-You can add a single audio track that lasts the length of all the slides included in the Slide Track List, you can repeat a single audio track as necessary to display all slide images or you can add multiple audio files that will be used to synchronize the display of all slide images contained in the Slide Track List.
+To add background audio to your Slideshow CD, simply add your favorite audio files to the Background Audio list.
+You can add a single audio track that lasts the length of all the slides included in the Slide Track List, you can repeat a single audio track as necessary to display all slide images or you can add